courtg47/logs-analysis-reporting-tool/README.md

 * Unzip the file after downloading.
 The file inside it is called `newsdata.sql`.
 Put this file into the vagrant directory, which is shared with the VM.
 * To load the data: `cd` into the `vagrant` directory and use the command `psql -d news -f newsdata.sql`
-* Pull this repo onto your computer and place the Reporting directory in the same directory as the Vagrantfile.

 Running the above command will connect to your installed DB server and execute the SQL commands in the downloaded file.